Sask. justice minister urging federal government to enforce on-reserve pot stores

 Saskatchewan's justice minister says he expects the federal government to deal with cannabis stores on two Saskatchewan First Nations.

-Cannabis stores on Muscowpetung First Nation and Pheasant Rump Nakota Nation are regulated by the First Nation but through the provincial government's regulator, the Saskatchewan Liquor and Gaming Authority.
+Cannabis stores on Muscowpetung First Nation and Pheasant Rump Nakota Nation are regulated by the First Nation not through the provincial government's regulator, the Saskatchewan Liquor and Gaming Authority.

 On Monday, Justice Minister Don Morgan said "we're urging the federal government to take some steps" to shut down the two stores.